munificent/craftinginterpreters/book/jumping-back-and-forth.md

     To execute a switch statement, first evaluate the parenthesed switch value expression.
 Then walk the cases.
 For each case, evaluate its value expression.
-If the value is the equal to the switch value, execute the statements under the case and then exit the switch statement.
+If the case value is equal to the switch value, execute the statements under the case and then exit the switch statement.
 Otherwise, try the next case.
 If no case matches and there is a `default` clause, execute its statements.